Thursday, May 2, 2024

 This is part of a series of articles on the Yu-Gi-Oh!
 Trading Card Game, written to assist players participating in the Cup of Greed tournament, hosted by Pod of Greed (the only podcast officially sponsored by KaibaCorp).

-Not sure what deck to use in Cup of Greed 2024?
+Not sure what deck to use in Cup of Greed 2025?
 I have a few ideas.
-Ranging from the barely playable to the (almost) Tier 1, here are thirty-nine forty deck concepts that have never appeared in the Cup of Greed before, accompanied by a brief description of each.
-And to be clear, this list is far from exhaustive; there are plenty of decks I either intentionally trimmed or just haven't heard of.
+Ranging from the playground playable to the regionally ranked, here are a few dozen decks that have never appeared in the Cup of Greed before, accompanied by a brief description of each.

 2. Amazoness